-In 1985, it became part of the Showcase Cinemas chain, which never understood what to do with it.
-Showcase ignored the students and the other bohemian inhabitants of Allston Rock City, and instead programmed an endless succession of usually low-quality second run Hollywood films.
-When Showcase finally closed it in 2002, it was the last movie theatre in any outlying neighborhood of Boston.
+In 1985, it became part of the National Amusements chain, which never understood what to do with it.
+They ignored the students and the other bohemian inhabitants of Allston Rock City, and instead programmed an endless succession of usually low-quality second run Hollywood films.
+When National Amusements finally closed it in 2002, it was the last movie theatre in any outlying neighborhood of Boston.

 Later in 2002, it reopened as the Bombay Cinemas, featuring Bollywood films from India.
 For a few months in 2003, the “Allston Cinema Underground” also used it to present various programs of kung-fu, Asian exploitation, action, and music documentary films.